Margaret Arlene (Campbell) Davis, Calcutta, Ohio – Obituary

-CALCUTTA, Ohio (MyValleyTributes) – Margaret Arlene (Campbell) Davis 81, of Calcutta, died at 8:53 PM Sunday, August 4, 2019 after a 7 week illness at Blossom Nursing and rehabilitation Center in Salem.
+CALCUTTA, Ohio (MyValleyTributes) – Margaret Arlene (Campbell) Davis, 81, of Calcutta, died at 8:53 p.m.
+Sunday, August 4, 2019 after a seven-week illness at Blossom Nursing and Rehabilitation Center in Salem.

 She was born on October 10, 1937 in Sharon, Pennsylvania, the daughter of the late Mac and Margaret (Crookshaft) Campbell.